Callidon/sparql-engine/README.md

 # Full Text Search

-The `sparql-engine` provides a non-standard full text search functionnality, to allow users to execute fuzzy string search into RDF Terms retrieved by SPARQL queries.
+The `sparql-engine` provides a non-standard full text search functionnality, allowing users to execute [approximate string matching](https://en.wikipedia.org/wiki/Approximate_string_matching) on RDF Terms retrieved by SPARQL queries.
 To accomplish this integration, it follows an approach similar to [BlazeGraph](https://wiki.blazegraph.com/wiki/index.php/FullTextSearch) and defines several **magic predicates** that are given special meaning, and when encountered in a SPARQL query, they are interpreted as configuration parameters for a full text search query.

 The simplest way to integrate a full text search into a SPARQL query is to use the magic predicate `ses:search` inside of a SPARQL join group.
 In the following query, this predicate is used to search for the keywords `neil` and `gaiman` in the values binded to the `?o` position of the triple pattern.